naia-lib/naia/faq/README.md

 ### What game networking concept does naia provide?

-Naia provides a message-passing abstraction with different types of channels (unreliable, reliable, sequenced).
+Naia provides Client/Server networking that compiles to Wasm AND Native.

-Naia provides efficient serialization with bitpacking and deltacompression.
+Naia provides a message-passing abstraction with different types of channels (unreliable, reliable, unordered, ordered, sequenced).

-Naia provides ECS replication.
-(TODO: elaborate)
+Naia provides efficient serialization with bit-packing and delta-compression.

-Naia provides state-synchronization.
-(TODO: elaborate)
+Naia provides ECS World replication from Server -> Client, and the ability to do interest-management on the Server in order to fine-tune what exactly gets replicated for each user.

 Naia does NOT provide:
 - client-prediction.
 This is usually fairly game specific and should be implemented by the user.
+The `bevy` and `macroquad` demos provided demonstrate one method
 - lag compensation
 - snapshot interpolation